 ‘I don’t know what I’m supposed to be doing’ was something Emma’s Mum said repeatedly in the early days of her dementia.
-Over 10 years later, now her mother has died, Emma finds herself asking the question for herself.
+Now her mother has died, Emma finds herself asking the question for herself.
 Emma’s Mum was a librarian, Emma is a library assistant.
-Especially created for libraries, this new show goes on a journey through time, mother-daughter love and re-evaluation.
-A funny, moving, inspiring tale using poetry, theatre – and library books.
+Inspired by libraries, this show goes on a journey through time, mother-daughter love and life re-evaluation.
+A funny, moving, inspiring tale using poetry, theatre and library books.

 When my mother died in January 2015, despite the imperfections of our relationship and the fact she’d had dementia for over 10 years, I never felt more lonely.
 I gradually turned my attention to this possible project as a way of processing it all – picking up old poems, fragments of writing, memories, photos – and her legacy to me as embodied in her love for literature, culture and books.

 I Don’t Know What I’m Supposed To Be Doing has been and continues to be one of the most satisfying creative and personal processes I’ve embarked on.
 I learnt so much from doing Aberystwyth.
 As well as developing more confidence and understanding of the creative processes involved in making theatre out of life, I feel I am growing in understanding of the potential cathartic nature of theatre – as true medicine for the audience and practitioner alike.
 I am taking this into my teaching – running workshops and classes in creative and life-writing and making drama from life.
 I feel this is something my Mum would be proud of.

 Contact me if you’d like to know more about I Don’t Know or to book it.